 2. Be consistent in your enforcement of rules.

 Don’t change your rules just because “the other house” has lighter rules and you’re afraid the kids will prefer being there instead of being at your place.
 Be consistent in your rules and in the long run, everyone will benefit.
+But also remember the wise words of Dr. James Dobson, “Rules without relationships lead to rebellion.”

 For more on this, check out my popular post on 7 ways parents harm their children without even realizing it.